 Caroline Alexander is the Lead Clinical Academic for Allied Health Professionals at Imperial College Healthcare NHS Trust and Professor of Practice (Musculoskeletal Physiotherapy).
 She has a Motor Control Laboratory situated in the Physiotherapy Department of Imperial College Healthcare NHS Trust.
 She is also a member of the Human Performance group in the Department of Surgery and Cancer led by Alison McGregor (Professor of Musculoskeletal Biodynamics, Surgery & Cancer).

 She received her Physiotherapy Professional Qualification in 1987 from Guy’s Hospital School of Physiotherapy, her MSc in Advanced Physiotherapy and PhD in Physiology from University College London in 1994 and 2002 respectively.
 She has held a position as a clinical specialist and researcher within the Physiotherapy Department of Imperial College Healthcare NHS Trust since 2003.

-She supervises BSc, MSc, MRes and PhD projects undertaken at Imperial College and other universities nationally.
+Prof Alexander is an NIHR mentor for non-medic clinical academics and supervises BSc, MSc, MRes and PhD projects undertaken at Imperial College and other universities nationally.

 et al., 2024, The voice and swallowing profile of adults with laryngotracheal stenosis before and after reconstructive surgery: a prospective, descriptive observational study, Clinical Otolaryngology, ISSN:0307-7772

 et al., 2023, Clinician and patient perspectives on the barriers and facilitators to physical rehabilitation in intensive care: a qualitative interview study, Bmj Open, Vol:13, ISSN:2044-6055